 - Complementary and alternative therapies for chronic lymphocytic leukemia

 Chemotherapy for chronic lymphocytic leukemia

 Chemotherapy (chemo) is the use of drugs to kill or control cancer cells.
-Often the drugs are given into a vein, into the cerebrospinal fluid (CSF), or are taken by mouth.
-Except when given into the CSF, the drugs enter the bloodstream and reach throughout the body.
+Often the drugs are given into a vein or are taken by mouth.
+The drugs enter the bloodstream and reach most of the body.
 Chemo is useful for cancers like leukemia that aren’t in one place at the time of treatment.